mmarif4u/mmarif4u/README.md

 ## 🚀 My Apps

 ### 📱 GitNex – Forgejo & Gitea
 GitNex lets you stay connected to your Forgejo or Gitea instance wherever you are.
-Manage issues, check repos, and collaborate—all from your pocket!
+Manage issues, check repos, and collaborate, all from your pocket!

 💻 **Source code:** [GitNex on Codeberg](https://codeberg.org/gitnex/GitNex)
 🌐 **Website:** [gitnex.com](https://gitnex.com)